Action

 So your settled in the dream home & community, what's next?....... eventually you get older.

-CLH's particularly CoHousing's have a happy maximum of 40 homes but this courthouse block can accommodate another 60 or so.
-This begs the question, what type of housing should this be? what would most complement or best integrate your CoHousing community?
-What does our town need?
-What should our town provide?
+CLH's particularly CoHousing's have a happy maximum of 40 residents.
+What type of housing should this be? what would most complement or best integrate your CoHousing community?
+What does your town or village need?
+What should it provide?

 A nursing home or retirement village will likely be the first though, but put yourself into the shoes of the aging member in your multigenerational community (extended family in effect).
-Your mind is perfect, you're young at heart but an essential body part is failing, assistance request's of your neighbours is now in burden territory.
-Is this it? end of the line? "nursing home time?".
+Your mind is perfect, you're young at heart but in need of physical assistance and request's of your neighbours is now in burden territory.
+Is this it? end of the line? nursing home time?

-If only there was a way to remain in the community, this place, home.
+If only there was a way, a design, to remain in the community, this place, home.
 Share your thoughts (contact below).

 Many projects remain unfunded in Ireland often due to viability, appeal, function or value.
 This site is sandwiched between a c1795 Heritage stone building and an 1878 Victorian / French Gothic Courthouse.
 Home to the much loved, former Savoy Cinema and features therapeutic panoramic rooftop views of Sligo's landscape.